nicklockwood/SwiftFormat/Snapshots/Layout/README.md

 <UISegmentedControl items="firstTwoItems, 'Third'"/>
 ```

-You can use the same array literal syntax inside [macros](#macros), if you need to re-use the values:
+You can use the same array literal syntax inside [macros](#macros), if you need to reuse the values:

 ```xml
 <UIView>